UrbsLab/STREAMLINE/docs/source/about.md

 ## Which STREAMLINE run mode should I use?
 This multi-phase pipeline has been set up to run in one of four ways:

-1. On Google Cloud as a Google Colab Notebook [Anyone can run]:
+1. Google Colab Notebook - on free Google Cloud resources [Anyone can run]:
     * Advantages
       * No coding or PC environment experience needed
       * Automatically installs and uses the most recent version of STREAMLINE